PHPFusion/PHPFusion/README.md

 Explanation of Coding styles

 ```
-Procedural at all times if possible, never walk away from the KISS Principle.
+Procedural at all times, never walk away from the KISS principle.
 Any codes that are more complex that excusable will be reverted.
+The goal is to make PHP-Fusion 8 a pure procedural version.
 ```